2026 Illinois House of Representatives election: District 72

-The incumbent is Democrat Gregg Johnson, who has not yet stated if he will run for re-election in 2026.
+The incumbent is Democrat Gregg Johnson, He will run for re-election in 2026.

 District 73

 The incumbent is Republican Ryan Spain, who is running for re-election.

 District 74

 The incumbent is Republican Bradley Fritts, who is running for re-election.

 District 75

 The incumbent is Republican Jed Davis, who is running for re-election.

 District 76

-The incumbent is Democrat Murri Briel, who has not yet stated if she will run for re-election in 2026.
+The incumbent is Democrat Murri Briel, who is running for re-election.